-- 4.3.1 Table 4-1 below outlines the mitigations and recommendations from the Equality Impact Assessment findings (see Appendix A). - 4.3.2 The Table summarises key recommendations for each section of the Transport Strategy and outline suggestions that the NTA may seek to include as part of their Strategy Implementation Plan, making note of specific mitigations against certain protected characteristic groups where relevant.
-For the comprehensive suite of strategy implementation suggestions where please see Section 5 Recommendations: Strategy Implementation. - 4.3.3 In addition, to mitigation and recommendations for each Transport Strategy section, the following recommendation has been applied to all Transport Strategy section for all groups as part of EqIA findings:
+- 4.3.1 Table 4-1 below outlines the mitigations and recommendations from the Equality Impact Assessment findings (see Annex A). - 4.3.2 For the comprehensive suite of strategy implementation suggestions where please see Section 5 Recommendations: Strategy Implementation. - 4.3.3 In addition, to mitigation and recommendations for each Transport Strategy section, the following recommendation has been applied to all Transport Strategy section for all groups as part of EqIA findings: